Skip to content

 Sweet and Spicy Matcha Pancit Canton

-Another fan-favored dish from the Philippines which is influenced by the Chinese merchants who traded goods in the Philippines in 7th century AD.
-To this day, it is a staple food for celebrations, especially for birthday parties because its long noodles signify long life.
-So, if you want to make sure that you will leave long, make sure to not break nor cut your noodles!
+Another fan-favored dish from the Philippines is influenced by the Chinese merchants who traded goods in the Philippines in the 7th century AD.
+To this day, it is a staple food for celebrations, especially birthday parties, because its long noodles signify long life.
+So, if you want to make sure that you will leave long, make sure to not break or cut your noodles!

 Ingredients: